techidaily/site-android-pokemon-go/source/_posts/in-2024-pokemon-go-cooldown-chart-on-xiaomi-redmi-k70-drfone-by-drfone-virtual-android.md

 ![pokemongomap](https://images.wondershare.com/drfone/2023/virtuallocation/EX-Raid-Gym-Map-7.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also search for postcodes in Pokémon Go Map.
 But this map is not affiliated with Pokémon Go or Niantic.
 So, you need to download it from the site.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 PokeDex 100